Felteng/f1-town-square/README.md

         </details>

 - **Detailed event page**
-    - Any event that has details added to it will be able to be viewed on a seperate page.
+    - Any event that has details added to it will be able to be viewed on a separate page.

     - The page features a hero image related to event as well as the event name.